-Part of growing pepperoncini peppers in your vegetable garden is learning how to harvest pepperoncini peppers properly.
+Part of growing pepperoncini peppers (Capsicum annuum) in your vegetable garden is learning how to harvest pepperoncini peppers properly.
 Pepperoncini is a mild pepper with a long, wrinkly appearance.
 Sweet with a bit of heat, these peppers are often pickled and are frequently used on pizzas, sandwiches and salads, but you can also eat them fresh.
 Getting the harvesting time right maximizes your crop and ensures the peppers are delicious and ready to enjoy.

 Time to Maturity